-It's a surprise to many people, sailing into the Bay of Gibraltar for the first time, to realize that the Rock, that famous promontory in the Bay of Gibraltar, actually faces Spain and not the Strait of Gibraltar leading into the Mediterranean.
-Once the cloud cover clears, and the entire enormity of it is revealed, though, it's an amazing sight that's visible from the cruise ship docks.
+Did you know the Rock, that famous promontory in the Bay of Gibraltar, actually faces Spain and not the Strait of Gibraltar leading into the Mediterranean?
+Once any cloud cover clears, and the entire enormity of it is revealed, though, it's an amazing sight visible from the cruise ship docks.

-The 1400-foot-high "rock" is a limestone formation, riddled with as many as 140 caves.
-Remains of pre-Neanderthal humans have been found inside the rock and in areas surrounding it, but the territory's more recent history is at once turbulent and inspiring.
+The 1,400-foot-high "rock" is a limestone formation, riddled with as many as 140 caves.
+Remains of pre-Neanderthal humans have been found inside the rock and in areas surrounding it, but the territory's more recent history is both turbulent and inspiring.

-Owing its current status to Lord Nelson (who protected it during the Great Siege), there are several monuments honoring the Admiral, and museum exhibits that explain the most recent history of the region.
+Owing its current status to Lord Nelson (who protected it during the Great Siege in the late 1700s), there are several monuments honoring the admiral, and museum exhibits explain the most recent history of the region.
 The strategic location of the territory has caused it to be used over the centuries as a fortified battlement, and in fact, the Rock itself has over 30 miles of roads within it.

 Traveling to the top of the Rock is almost mandatory and is easily accomplished via land tours or a quick cable car trip.
-At the top is a splendid nature preserve, and along the way one can visit with the Barbary macaques (usually referred to as Barbary apes even though they are monkeys), the only free-living primates in Europe, and the Barbary partridges.
+At the top is a splendid nature reserve, and along the way, you can visit with the Barbary macaques (usually referred to as Barbary apes even though they are monkeys), the only free-living primates in Europe, and the Barbary partridges.
 Both creatures are unique to Gibraltar.

-Beyond the Rock and the handful of museums, the old town of Gibraltar consists of a main street jammed with tiny shops and a handful of famous British chains, such as Marks and Spencer, BHS, and NEXT.
-For North Americans, however, there are few bargains as all prices are in the Gibraltar pound, which is equivalent to the pricey one in the U.K.
+Beyond the Rock and the handful of museums, the old town of Gibraltar consists of a main street jammed with tiny shops and a handful of famous British chains, such as Marks & Spencer, BHS and Dorothy Perkins.
+For North Americans, however, there are few bargains because prices are in the Gibraltar pound, which is equivalent to the British pound sterling.

 As for the future of the territory, it is claimed that as long as the Barbary apes inhabit Gibraltar, it will remain a British colony.
 You can bet that the apes are prized and pampered and coddled, and have no plans to leave the Rock anytime soon.